Skip to content

 Tip

 You can use SNAPSHOT versions for the latest features.
-You can add the following repository to your build file.
-SNAPSHOT versions released with the 1.0.0.{buildNumber}-SNAPSHOT strategy.
+As of 5th June 2025, Stove's snapshot packages are hosted on Central Sonatype.
+SNAPSHOT versions are released with the 1.0.0.{buildNumber}-SNAPSHOT strategy.

 repositories {